concurrency/concurrency.github.com/_posts/2012-09-19-berea-flightsimulator-setup.markdown

 ## Solutions

 We are planning on getting a Mac workstation, which should be more than enough to run this software and anything else that we will need to run.
 So, those issues of not having powerful enough hardware will not be repeated.
-Hopefully, we will have that set up by next week so we can begin learning the simulator and transfering flight data via UDP.
+Hopefully, we will have that set up by next week so we can begin learning the simulator and transferring flight data via UDP.